kossiitkgp/docs/events/kwoc.md

 - **Mid evals criteria**:
   - **KWoC 20 criteria**: Having atleast one commit before was the criteria for clearing Mid evals.
 If the mentor has been inactive and the PR remains unmerged.
 We asked the students to mail
   - In the previous KWoCs, there was a form, which was to filled by mentors.
 However, to automate stuff the single commit criteria was implemented.
   - You are encouraged to make changes in the Mid Eval criteria, but make sure that it is fair and is not too hard to clear.
-(Remember, KWoC was meant to encourage beginners)
+(Remember, KWoC is meant to encourage beginners)
 - In case of serious emergencies, do not hesitate cancel mid evaluations.
 For example, in 2019 when there was a ban of internet in few states, the mid evals were cancelled.
 - In case, if any individual is unable to clear mid evals due to some genuine reasons, it should be considered.